ssinno28/Marionette.EntityView/README.md

 Check out the [wiki](https://github.com/ssinno28/Marionette.EntityView/wiki) to get started

+A shout out to the frameworks used to build Marionette.EntityView:

+1. Jasmine - unit testing
+2. Marionette.FormView - Used as the base view for Marionette.EntityFormView (with minor changes here and there)
+3. Backbone.CollectionSubset
+4. File Manager

 Copyright (c) 2016 Sammi Maan Sinno

 Permission is hereby granted, free of charge, to any person obtaining a copy